joaommartins/joaommartins.github.io/content/posts/wireguard-docker-killswitch/index.md

 ip6tables -I OUTPUT ! -o wg0 -m mark ! --mark 0xca6c -m addrtype ! --dst-type LOCAL -j REJECT
 ```

-`wg-quick` automatically adds a mark on all encrypted packets it sends[^1], with the value of this mark being the port it
+`wg-quick` automatically adds a mark on all encrypted packets it sends[^default-firewall], with the value of this mark being the port it
 is configured to connect through.
 If you use the default 51820 port, then the iptables rules matching 0xca6c will work,
 as this is the hexadecimal representation of decimal 51820.
 If you use any other port, then you must change this script
 to the correct hexadecimal value, and if you forget to do this, no traffic will be allowed to flow outbound from the